Business English Idioms

 You have studied English grammar and have a wide vocabulary.
 The problem is that you find it difficult to communicate effectively in English at work.
 Native English speakers use lots of idioms which can be confusing.
 You might understand the individual words in each idiom, but you don't understand what the expressions actually mean.
 For example, if your boss tells you that you are working in a 'dog eat dog' industry, what is he trying to tell you?
 You understand the words but the idiom surely means something else.

-This course will teach you lots of common English idioms used at work.
+This 5-hour course will teach you over 75 English idioms used at work.
 You'll be able to build rapport with your English-speaking colleagues and clients by using the language they speak.

 As well as videos, you can also download an MP3 (audio file) from the resources section of each lesson.
 You can upload these to your phone and listen to them whenever you want.
 Aim to listen to each audio recording at least three times to ensure you really learn the idioms and store them in your long-term memory.